The Art Of Realism

 Duet – 36″ x 60″, acrylic on canvas © A.D.
 Cook 1999 – Private Collection, Lake Oswego, OR

 “Duet” was a commissioned painting for an engaged couple in Portland, Oregon.
 She wanted to present him with a unique, truly one-of-a-kind engagement gift.
 It was a great idea.
 So, when he was out of town, I photographed their bikes at a local park and returned them to their garage.
-Then, I was off to the studio to paint my special creation for them.
+Then, I went to the studio to paint my special creation for them.
 Later, she presented him with the painting.
 The tags on the “BDBOYS” license plate represent the month and year of their marriage (11/99).

 Autumn Riders – 48″ x 60″, acrylic on canvas © A.D.
 Cook 1997 – Private Collection, Tacoma, WA

-My second painting in the motorcycle series was “Autumn Riders”, a 4 ft. x 5 ft.
+My second painting in the motorcycle series was “Autumn Riders,” a 4 ft. x 5 ft.
 Harley-Davidson Fat Boy with another Harley Softail reflected in the gas tank.

 Art Hog airbrush ad for Iwata-Medea featuring “Autumn Riders”

-“Autumn Riders” was featured in on the back cover of Airbrush Action magazine numerous times as an endorsement ad for Iwata-Medea Com-Art Colours.
+“Autumn Riders” was featured on the back cover of Airbrush Action magazine numerous times as an endorsement ad for Iwata-Medea Com-Art Colours.
 That’s me sitting on my Harley-Davidson Heritage Softail Classic.

 For Show – 48″ x 44″, acrylic on canvas © A.D.
 Cook 1997 – Private Collection, Tacoma, WA